 (2) The option column shows the grant date fair value of options granted during the year, if any.
 See Footnote 11 to the Audited Financial Statements contained in the Annual Report to Shareholders on Form 10-K for the assumptions used in the computation of the value of the stock option awards.

-(3) All Other Compensation includes various benefits, including but not limited to 401-K matching contributions, automobile allowance and excess life insurance premiums.
-Includes severance payments to William Fogarty
+(3) All Other Compensation includes various benefits, including but not limited to 401-K matching contributions, automobile allowance, value of vacation accrual in excess of cap and excess life insurance premiums.